 General Business, Securities, Merger & Acquisition and Corporate and Real Estate Finance

-- Publicly and privately-owned businesses and institutional and individual investors in connection with purchases and sales of non-real estate related businesses and assets for cash or securities, reorganization and merger and acquisition transactions, the structuring of the transactions and the negotiation and preparation of agreements and related documentation with respect thereto.
-These transactions involved businesses including manufacturers of industrial products such as machine tools, consumer products such as a major regional ice cream company, textile manufacturers, non-bank financial services firms such as an investment advisory firm managing a family of mutual funds that were sold to Neuberger and Berman, manufacturers of military equipment.
+- Publicly and privately-owned businesses and institutional and individual investors in connection with purchases and sales of non-real estate-related businesses and assets for cash or securities, reorganization and merger and acquisition transactions, the structuring of the transactions and the negotiation and preparation of agreements and related documentation with respect thereto.
+These transactions involved businesses including manufacturers of industrial products such as machine tools, consumer products such as a major regional ice cream company, textile manufacturers, non-bank financial services firms such as an investment advisory firm managing a family of mutual funds that were sold to Neuberger and Berman, manufacturers of military equipment and entertainment businesses

-- Served as an independent arbitrator, on a panel with two retired federal court judges, in binding arbitration in connection with a law firm dissolution.
+Steve has also served as an independent arbitrator, on a panel with two retired federal court judges, in a binding arbitration in connection with a law firm dissolution.

 Banking Law, Regulation and Problem Asset Resolution

-While Executive Vice President and General Counsel of one of Ohio’s largest banking organizations:
+While Executive Vice President and General Counsel of one of Ohio’s largest banking organizations, Steve:

-- Direct line responsibility for three subsidiary banks and all non-banking subsidiaries, which included a majority owned, publicly registered small business investment company and wholly owned leasing and capital management subsidiaries;
+- Had direct line responsibility for three subsidiary banks and all non-banking subsidiaries, which included a majority owned, publicly registered small business investment company and wholly owned leasing and capital management subsidiaries

-- Appointed by the board, during a hiatus between chief executive officers, as a member of a three-person managing committee responsible for the exercise of the authority of the chief executive and the day to day operation of all facets of the organization’s businesses;
+- Was appointed by the board, during a hiatus between chief executive officers, as a member of a three-person managing committee responsible for the exercise of the authority of the chief executive and the day to day operation of all facets of the organization’s businesses

-- Responsible for the maintenance of the organization’s regulatory relationships with the Federal Reserve, the Federal Deposit Insurance Corporation (the FDIC) and the Ohio Banking Department, including the oversight of examinations and resolution of multiple regulatory issues.
+- Was responsible for the maintenance of the organization’s regulatory relationships with the Federal Reserve, the Federal Deposit Insurance Corporation (the FDIC) and Ohio Banking Department, including the oversight of examinations and resolution of multiple regulatory issues